Download our complete presentation Portfolio Here

 The 10′ x 4′ wall sculpture titled ‘Seasons of the Sockeye,’ depicts a salmon stream in engraved and heat tinted steel surrounded by curving cottonwood slab riverbanks.

-I mentioned ‘Seal Moon Rising,’ the large wood-framed steel wall piece I made in 2019 for the Dr. Paul John Calricaraq Project, a new Hospital in Bethel, Alaska.
+I mentioned the multi-panel piece, ‘Seal Moon Rising.’
+I made the large wood-framed steel wall piece I in 2019 for the Dr. Paul John Calricaraq Project, a new Hospital in Bethel, Alaska.

-The hospital worked diligently with the architect and designers to create a space that represented the Yup’ik, Cup’ik, and Athabascan cultures and identity.
+The hospital worked diligently with the architect and designers to create a space that represented the Yup’ik, Cup’ik, and Athabascan cultures.

 The artwork greets visitors and patients in the Primary Care Waiting area.
 I was honored to have my design chosen for such a prominent spot in the health center.